 This XML tag specifies whether to perform the eviction or not.
 If eviction is enabled then cache will remove the existing item to accommodate new ones.
 Exiting items will be removed based on eviction strategy.

-Enabled: To enable eviction set this attribute to "True" otherwise set it to
+Enabled-eviction0: To enable eviction set this attribute to True otherwise set it to False.

-Policy: attribute the eviction policy to be used.
-Eviction policy can be one
+Policy: Attribute the eviction policy to be used.
+Eviction policy can be one of the following:

 - Priority based

 Default-priority: Specifies the default priority that is associated with an item if no priority is specified for that item.
 This attribute can be set to following:

 This is only applicable in case of priority based eviction.

 Eviction-ratio: Specifies how much percentage of data should be evicted when eviction is performed.